 Figure 1.
 Detailed results of estimated PSD for the DML1 data set.
 Thin grey lines show the individual power spectra for each record with the mean spectrum indicated by the thick black line.
-The dashed black line shows the null hypothesis according to which all isotope variations are noise; the brown line depicts the spectrum from averaging all records in the time domain (the"stacked" record).
-The extent of the blue (red) shadings is proportional to the uncorrected PSD of the signal (noise) (Eqs.
+The dashed black line shows the null hypothesis according to which all isotope variations are noise; the brown line depicts the spectrum from averaging all records in the time domain (the stacked record).
+The extent of the blue (red) shading is proportional to the uncorrected PSD of the signal (noise) (Eq.
 4).
-The vertical dashed line denotes the cutoff period for the diffusion correction (see Methods).
+The vertical dashed line denotes the cut-off period for the diffusion correction (see Methods).

-The mean spectrum divided by the number of records (M/n; here, n = 15; Fig. 1, dashed line) is the expected spectrum if all isotope variations present in the firn-core records were independent noise.
-In comparison, averaging in the time domain across records that contain noise and additionally a common (i.e. spatially coherent) signal, will result in a spectrum S, where the noise component is also reduced by 1/n but with the common signal left unaltered (Eq.
+spectrum if all isotope variations present in the firn-core records were independent noise.
+In comparison, averaging in the time domain across records that contain noise and additionally a common (i.e. spatially coherent) signal will result in a spectrum \mathcal{S} , where the noise component is also reduced by 1/n but with the common signal left unaltered (Eq.
 3, neglecting time uncertainty), and which is thus located between the mean spectrum and the mean spectrum divided by n.
-This spectrum S for the DML1 stack (Fig. 1, brown line) is for short timescales (periods from ~ 3 to 5 yr) nearly identical to the mean spectrum divided by n, which suggests that here the variability of the individual records is consistent with the null hypothesis of independent noise.
-The divergence from the white-noise level close to the 2-yr Nyquist period is likely an artefact from the jitter of the annual averages as a result of the uncertainty in defining annual depth increments upon dating.
-In contrast to the short periods

-10 below 10 yr, the individual records clearly contain a common isotope signal on longer timescales that "survives" the averaging process when building the stacked record and which increases in power with increasing timescale (Fig. 1, brown line).
-Hence, the differences between S and M/n and between S and M, respectively, inform us about the average signal and noise content of the individual isotope records, but they need to be corrected for the residual amount of noise contained in S and for the loss of variance from diffusion and time uncertainty (Eqs.
+This spectrum S for the DML1 stack (Fig. 1, brown line) is for short timescales (periods from ~ 3 to 5 years) nearly identical to the mean spectrum divided by n, which suggests that here the variability of the individual records is consistent with the null hypothesis of independent noise.
+The divergence from the white-noise level close to the 2-year Nyquist period is likely an artefact from the jitter of the annual averages as a result of the uncertainty in defining annual depth increments upon dating.
+In contrast to the short periods below 10 years, the individual records clearly contain a common isotope signal on longer timescales that "survives" the averaging process when building the stacked record and which increases in power with increasing timescale (Fig. 1, brown line).
+Hence, the differences between S and \mathcal{M}/n and between S and M inform us about the average signal and noise content of the individual isotope records, but they need to be corrected for the residual amount of noise contained in S and for the loss of variance from diffusion and time uncertainty (Eq.
 4).